fastforwardlabs/active-learning-cml/README.md

 - visualize the trained embeddings using UMAP, a dimension reductionality technique,
 - visualize model performance metric son trains and validation sets
 - and request labels for 10 selected datapoints from the user to retrain the model
+- the final model is saved in the "./models" directory for future use

 ### `data`
 ```